geraud/boilerplate/README.md

-= boilerplate
+# Boilerplate application requirements

-Description goes here.
+### Description

-== Note on Patches/Pull Requests

-* Fork the project.
-* Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
-Bonus points for topic branches.
+This project helps bootstrap your rails 3 application to add basic support for

+ - Haml & Sass
+ - JSLint
+ - Core html, css and javascript
+ - Basic authentication for Facebook, Twitter & Open ID

-== Copyright
+### Copyright

-Copyright (c) 2010 Geraud Boyer.
+Copyright (c) 2010 Geraud Boyer and Srikanth Agaram.
 See LICENSE for details.